STA207/Presentation/README.md

     assumption is likely to be violated in this dataset because legislations can arise from existing conditions (Figure 8(a)).

-3.Observation of all Covariates: Although this expansive dataset captures many prominent variables that are associated with vehicle fatality rate, many more economic and social factors come into play in impacting the interactions between the implementation of mandatory jail sentence and vehicle fatality rate.
+3. Observation of all Covariates: Although this expansive dataset captures many prominent variables that are associated with vehicle fatality rate, many more economic and social factors come into play in impacting the interactions between the implementation of mandatory jail sentence and vehicle fatality rate.
 We cannot confidently exclude the possiblity of the existence of many of such variables (Figure 8(b)).

 ![Directed acyclic graphs of scenarios where direction of causal inference changes. a.
 Violation of exogeneity. b.
 Violation of